 Sheet of copy paper… 75,000 nm

-Consider this… If everyone living on Earth today measured 1 nanometer (nm), we could all fit into a space less than half a bar of soap.
+Consider this… If everyone living on Earth today measured 1 nanometer (nm), we could all fit into a space smaller than half a bar of soap.

 It’s no surprise that nanoscience has embraced the subject of CBD therapy and healthcare throughout the world.
-Still, you may wonder, what’s in it for you?
+Still, you may wonder, what’s in it for me?

 What Is “Nano” CBD?